ebby/brokentv/README.md

 Code base for www.telepath.tv.
 (Note, we're no longer paying for hosting, so the site may be over it's free App Engine quota for the day)

-Screenshots can be seen here: http://www.ebby.nyc
+A screenshot can be seen here: https://dl.dropboxusercontent.com/s/tbn73pr9hv9ls96/telepath.jpg

 ========